 Testing infrastructure

-Nose plugins are used for various purposes, some of which are optional and can be enabled with command line parameters or environment variables.
+Pytest plugins are used for various purposes, some of which are optional and can be enabled with command line parameters or environment variables.
 Others are required by the test environment and are always enabled.
-Custom plugins are registered with django-nose via the NOSE_PLUGINS setting in testsettings.

 One very important always-enabled plugin applies patches before tests are run.
 The patches remain in effect for the duration of the test run unless utilities are provided to temporarily disable them.
 For example, sync_users_to_es is a decorator/context manager that enables syncing of users to ElasticSearch when a user is saved.
 Since this syncing involves custom test setup not done by most tests it is disabled by default, but it can be temporarily enabled using sync_users_to_es in tests that need it.